 Growth in Outreach

-It’s an exciting time in sleep medicine and research!
-From 2016 through 2018, World Sleep Society’s growth has been noteworthy.
-Our World Sleep Congress attendance increased 33.8%.
-Our digital mailing list saw an 80% increase in opt-ins.
-And in social media, WSS’s Twitter page grew 191% and Facebook followers increased over 21%.
+From December 2019 to December 2020, World Sleep Society’s following has seen steady growth.
+Our digital mailing list saw an 8% increase in opt-ins.
+And in social media, WSS’s Twitter page grew 25% and Facebook followers increased over 21%.
 Join us today.
 Join us today!

 Recent News Releases: